Juho Halme

-Johan Valdemar "Juho" Halme (born Johan Valdemar Eliasson; 24 May 1888, in Helsinki – 1 February 1918, in Helsinki) was a Finnish track and field athlete who competed in the 1908 and 1912 Summer Olympics and won six Finnish championships in various events in 1907–1916.
+Johan Valdemar "Juho" Halme (born Johan Valdemar Eliasson; 24 May 1888 – 1 February 1918) was a Finnish track and field athlete who competed in the 1908 and 1912 Summer Olympics and won six Finnish championships in various events in 1907–1916.
 He died during the Finnish Civil War.
+He was born and died in Helsinki.

 Athletics

 Olympics

 Halme represented Finland in two Olympic Games.

 National

 Halme broke two Finnish records in athletics: